 - pinch of salt and pepper (this can be according to your taste)

-To make the Root Beer Wing sauce:
+How to Make the Root Beer Wing Sauce

 - In a medium pot on medium heat, add all sauce ingredients and combine using a whisk.

 - Increase the heat and bring the sauce to a gentle boil.